darknessitachi/casual-eventsourcing/README.md

 * Model aggregates that track their internal state by appending to a list of domain events
 * Persist aggregates - i.e. their internal state - via a repository pattern, backed by an event store
 * Persist your events in an underlying jdbc event store (or another technology for that matter if you implement it)
-* Replay aggregates via an event stream
+* Replay aggregates via an event stream up to any version
 * Upgrade your events, if their structure ever need to change

 ## License?